sheremetyev/texts.js/examples/pandoc/README.md

 `-p`, `--preserve-tabs`
 :   Preserve tabs instead of converting them to spaces (the default).
-    Note that this will only affect tabs in literal code spans and code blocks; tabs in regular text will be treated as spaces.

 `--tab-stop=`*NUMBER*
 :   Specify the number of spaces per tab (default is 4).